OSH Answers Fact Sheets

 Inflammation of the bursa is known as bursitis.
-A bursa is a small sac containing fluid that lies between tendons and bones.
+A bursa is a small sac containing fluid that lies between bones and other body parts such as tendons and muscles.
 A bursa allows a tendon to move smoothly over a bone by acting as an anti-friction device and shielding tendons from rubbing against bones.
-Bursae are found in the knee, elbow, shoulder and wrist.
+Bursae are found in the foot, knee, hip, elbow, shoulder and wrist.
 If the tendons become thickened and bumpy from excessive use, the bursa is subjected to increased friction and may become inflamed.

 Where are the symptoms?

-The main symptom of bursitis is pain.
+The main symptom of bursitis is pain and swelling in or around the joint.
 In some cases, especially for shoulder bursitis, people may experience some restriction of movement and stiffness.